 13. Gender Neutrality

 Some women bring political correctness into tango.
 They deny gender differences, refuse to surrender, disobey the lead, prioritize individual performance, reverse roles, and promote same-sex partnerships.
 If that’s your preference, then good luck.
 But if Argentine tango is your goal, you must learn to be a competent follower.
 In Argentine tango, the woman assumes the feminine role: she surrenders to the man, follows his lead, beautifies the dance through her graceful movements, and pleases him with her femininity.
-The relationship between the two sexes is meaningful only when they embrace their roles as man and woman.
+The relationship between the two sexes is meaningful only when they embrace their gender.
 Without femininity, tango loses its charm, richness, beauty, and the essence of its existence.

 3 comments: